learnrelay/learnrelay/content/mutations/optimistic-updates.md

 # Optimistic updates

-Sometimes we know what the server response *should* look like, if everyhing works well.
-Then we can pass a fake response to the Relay.Store right after we fired the mutation, instead of waiting for the actual server response, giving the impression of an instantaneous response.
-You might have heard of the expression "Optimstistic UI", which is based on this idea.
+Sometimes we know what the server response *should* look like, if everything went well.
+In this instance, we can pass a fake response to the Relay.Store right after we fired the mutation instead of waiting for the actual server response, giving the impression of an instantaneous response.
+The expression "Optimstistic UI" is based on this idea.

-You might have experienced this when using Facebook on your smartphone: you like the comment of a friend and its like count visually increases on your phone.
-However, as you had a bad connection, the like event never reached the server.
-Once you get better connection, the applied optimistic update gets rolled back to correct the mistake.
+You may have experienced optimistic updates when using Facebook on your smartphone: you liked the comment of a friend and saw its like count increment only to check again later  to see the like count at its previous un-liked count.
+In this case it is likely that, maybe due to a bad connection, the like event never reached the server.
+Once you get better connection, the applied optimistic update was rolled back to correct the mistake.

-The benefit of optimist updates lies in the increased user experience when everyhing indeed worked well.
+The benefit of optimistic updates lies in the fact that most of time the action is successful.
+In practice, optimistic updates improve the user experience by providing quick positive feedback to the user for a comparatively low trade off of occasionally misinforming the user of a successful action when really some kind of error occurred.

 ## getOptimisticResponse